 All cancellations must be made at least 24 hours in advance through your online account in TracCloud or by calling the Learning Commons Front Desk.
 To cancel an appointment on Clifton's campus, call (513) 556-3244.
 To cancel an appointment on Clermont's campus, call (513) 558-8319.

 Cancellations less than 24 hours notice will result in a No Show occurrence.

 What to know before your Peer Tutoring appointment

-Remember – your homework is a way to prepare for your exams.
-By helping you to understand the concepts in your course, your Peer Tutor is preparing you to complete your homework on your own.
-And if you’re able to complete your homework independently, then you’ll know that you’ll be prepared for your exam!
-If at any point you find yourself struggling with your homework and the concepts, be sure to visit us again.
+Remember – your homework is a way to develop and demonstrate your understanding of course content and ultimately succeed in your course.
+By helping you understand the concepts in your course, your Peer Educator is preparing you to complete your homework on your own.
+If you’re able to complete your homework independently, then you’ll know that you’ll be prepared for your exam!

 What to Bring

 Please bring your materials (textbook, notes, etc.) with you to your appointment.
 It is recommended that you take screenshots of any questions/diagrams from your textbook or class notes that you do not understand and save these as PDFs or JPEGs to upload into the session.

 Prior to your appointment you should have Zoom downloaded or make sure your Chrome or Firefox browsers are updated.
 Please also make sure your web camera and audio equipment (microphone/speakers/headset) are functioning.